ishan-18/nodejs-pagination/README.md

 Both pagination functions support caching of the total number of records to improve performance.
 The cache has a default time-to-live (TTL) of 60 seconds, which you can adjust according to your needs.

 ## Contributing
-Contributions to `node-pagination` are welcome!
+Contributions to `nodejs-pagination` are welcome!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name.`
 3. Commit your changes: `git commit -m "Add your feature or fix".`